-38. Hearings shall be scheduled within forty-five (45) days of selection of an arbitrator.
-Awards shall be due within forty-five (45) days following the receipt of closing arguments.

-8. Monetary Relief

-39. Any claim for monetary relief shall not extend more than twenty (20) days prior to the filing of a grievance, unless considerations of equity or bad faith justify a greater entitlement.

-9. Failure to Respond

-40. Except as otherwise provided herein, a grievance shall be void in the event a grievance is not initiated or appealed through the steps in accordance with the time periods set forth above.
+- 7. Hearing Dates and Date of Award - 51.
+Hearings shall be scheduled within forty-five (45) days of selection of an arbitrator.
+Awards shall be due within forty-five (45) days following the receipt of closing arguments. - 8.
+Monetary Relief - 52.
+Any claim for monetary relief shall not extend more than twenty (20) days prior to the filing of a grievance, unless considerations of equity or bad faith justify a greater entitlement. - 9.
+Failure to Respond - 53.
+Except as otherwise provided herein, a grievance shall be void in the event a grievance is not initiated or appealed through the steps in accordance with the time periods set forth above.
 Failure of the SFMTA to timely reply to a grievance shall authorize appeal to the next grievance step.